Piano Congress - Warsaw 2-4 September 2022

 Currently, he is restoring a Pleyel piano from 1844 for the Nohant Festival Chopin in France.

 His talk emphasized the nature of the sound that was produced by the Pleyel pianos and pianinos of Chopin's day - mellow, round and intimate for the Salon.
 Chopin in his teaching concentrated on the production of a beautiful tone to the point of obsession.
-Something young pianists should take to heart today.
+Something I strongly feel young pianists should take to heart today.

 Berlioz remarked of the Pleyel pianino sound as having a 'marked melancholy character' with a 'sweet and argentine (silvery) sound - pure, mellow and singing.
 Antoine François Marmontel (1816–1898), a French pianist, composer, teacher and musicographer, spoke of the 'soft, veiled sonority' that created, a rather interestingly expressed, 'transparent vapour' - a sound like fine lace.